Skip to main content

 The #15 slot.

 Slot #15 of 28 in the The Bachelor Editor's Canon.
-The neighbors below frame what we ranked above and below it.
+The seasons on either side show what I ranked it against.

 No spoilers.
 Every page is reviewed before it goes live.